 Begin by asking the children to sit "crisscross applesauce" or to lie flat on their backs, next, ask them to take three deep breaths and then, if they comfortable, to rest their hands on their stomachs and to close their eyes.
 The leader should close their eyes and take deep breaths, in order to model silent meditation for the children.

-Next, ask them to listen closely with their imaginations as you read a story about Jesus.
+Next, ask them to listen closely with their imaginations as you read: